mfkiwl/rk-open-docs/PWM/Rockchip_Developer_Guide_Linux_PWM_EN.md

 ## PWM Flow

-The PWM driver process is roughly the same for the two drivers in kernel version 3.10 and kernel version 4.4.
-The difference is in interface packaging as described above, so here only describes kernel 4.4 process.
+The PWM driver process is roughly the same on different kernel versions, take kernel 4.4 as an example.

 ![pwm-flow](Rockchip_Developer_Guide_PWM/pwm-flow.png)